rcastillolpz/super-careers-forecast/README.md

 ## DOCKER Files:
 - `Dockerfile`
-- `requirements.txt`: This is file is read by Dockerfile
+- `requirements.txt`: This is read by Dockerfile
 - `docker-compose.yml`

 ## Requirements: